BIGSPY Privacy and Cookies Policy

 1. Information We Collect Through Our Services and How We Use It

-Among other services, BigSpy provides analytics that allow advertisers, websites and app developers, and third party ad platforms (collectively our “Clients”) to better understand the effectiveness of their content, including online advertising.
+Among other services, we provide analytics that allows advertisers, websites and app developers, and third-party ad platforms (collectively our “Clients”) to better understand the effectiveness of their content, including online advertising.
 We may help Clients understand, for instance, whether their articles or ads tend to be viewed by users, and whether their articles or ads appear in a viewable manner.
 In providing these Services, we may work with business partners who collect and provide us with information collected from users’ browsers or devices.
 The information that we or they may collect through our Services (referred to in this Privacy and Cookies Policy as the “Service Information”) includes the following: